XY520/letter/README.md

 # letter
-I send it to my best friends.I wish I hope she will like this.
+I send it to my best friends who I Love in the name of a friend.

-I will keep this website forever.
+I wish her will like it.

-This website  will witness our friendship.